cloud-cli/cli/README.md

 import { init } from '@cloud-cli/cli';

 function initialize() {
-  // runs when the http server starts
+  // anything you need to run when the http server starts }
-}

 // export commands from plugins